solid/solidproject.org/pages/use-solid/apps.md

 These Solid-compatible apps will store your data on [your own Pod]({{site.baseUrl}}/use-solid).

+The criteria for an app to be Solid-compatible are:
+* possible for app user to login with a WebID

 Want to add a Solid-compatible app to this list?
 Contact the Solid Manager via info@solidproject.org or submit a [submit a pull request](https://github.com/solid/solidproject.org/edit/staging/pages/use-solid/apps.md).

 # Solid Apps